 Watch a video about measles.
-This may take a few moments to load.
+It may take a few moments to load.

 (Immunisation Advisory Centre, NZ, 2017)

 Measles is a serious illness caused by the measles virus that lives in the nose and throat mucus of an infected person.
 It can easily spread to others through coughing and sneezing.
 Measles can cause serious complications in children and adults.
-These include ear infections, pneumonia, encephalitis (swelling of the brain) and death.
+These include ear infections, pneumonia (chest infection), encephalitis (swelling of the brain) and death.
 About 1 in 10 people with measles will need hospital treatment.

-The measles virus spreads easily through the air by sneezing or coughing.
-It can also be spread by contact with surfaces contaminated with an infected person’s nose and throat secretions (snot and saliva).
-If you are not immune, and you’ve been in the same room as someone with measles, you are very likely to catch it.
-It can stay in the air for 2 hours and properly fitted and worn N-95 masks are better at protecting you than surgical masks (the commonly available blue ones).
+The measles virus spreads easily through the air by sneezing, coughing or even just talking and breathing.
+It's one of the most infectious viruses there is.
+Measles can also be spread by contact with surfaces contaminated with an infected person’s nose and throat secretions (snot and saliva).
+If you're not immune, and you’ve been in the same room as someone with measles, you are very likely to catch it.
+It can stay in the air for about 1 hour.

 Vaccination is a very effective way of protecting against measles